 - UTA Faculty-led Program Application Checklist

-Students who are applying for an Affiliated Program must complete the UTA Study Abroad Application prior to completing the affilliated provider's application materials.
+Students who are applying for an Affiliated Program must complete the UTA Study Abroad Application prior to completing the affiliated provider's application materials.
+You can work on these materials concurrently, but most programs providers will require UTA approval to finalize your application.

 Effective for all students whose study abroad programs begin May 1, 2015 or later, there is a non-refundable $75 application fee required as part of the UTA Study Abroad application.